-- A safety line will be connected to the tow line and may be used to attach or retain the sled, if necessary - A neckline attached to the sledge inside the sled bag, allowing to attach by the collar a dog loaded in the sled - The sled shall be capable of adequately carrying the musher.
+- A safety line will be connected to the tow line and may be used to attach or retain the sled, if necessary - A shock absorber will be placed on the line to limit starting constraints and improve the well-being of the dogs - A neckline attached to the sledge inside the sled bag, allowing to attach by the collar a dog loaded in the sled - The sled shall be capable of adequately carrying the musher.
 The sled shall be equipped with an adequate brake, an adequate rubber braking pad (drag), a brushbow and two (2) snow hooks - Innovations: some other innovating equipment for security, protection, braking or driving may be authorized providing they have been previously shown on the pre-race control day and approved by the Organization. - An outside closed pocket dedicated to hold the GPS tracking system provided by the Organization at the start of each stage.
 Minimum size: 25cm x 20 cm x 10 cm